davehadley/example-apache-arrow-pybind11-cmake/README.md

-# Apache Arrow C++ Exensions with Python Bindings built with CMake
+# Apache Arrow / CMake / pybind11 Example

 An example package that demonstrates:

 - C++ extensions to Apache Arrow built with CMake
 - python bindings to those extensions with pybind11.
 - dependencies installed with conda

 ## Usage